siler23/MultiArchDockerKubernetes/docs/3-Best-Practice-go.md

 docker run --rm -it -p 3000:8080 gmoney23/small-outyet
 ```

-Go to `localhost:3000` in web browser to see it.
+Click on <a href="http://localhost:3000/" target="_blank">small-outyet</a> (while it's running) to see it in your web browser.

+If you're on a server instead of a desktop go to `http://serverip:3000` where serverip is your server's ip address.

-*Note: The  web page looks the same as for outyet since it's the same app so I've omitted images here.*
+*Note: The cli hangs and the web page looks the same as for `outyet`, since it's the same app, so I've omitted images here.*

 Quit the app by hitting both the control and c keys (ctrl c) in the terminal/ command prompt / PowerShell.